Building AI policies into your syllabus

 Assignments for this course are designed to help you develop your critical thinking, close reading, research, and writing skills.
 Submitting other people’s work as your own, repurposing work you have done for other courses without my prior approval and without substantial revision, or using so-called AI tools for your work in this course undermines those goals.
 In this course, you may not use ChatGPT or other generative AI software for your assignments, including plug-ins or native tools that automatically generate text within word-processing apps.
 Exceptions include the grammar check and spellcheck options on your word-processing software or Grammarly grammar check (but not GrammarlyGO’s generative text option); these approved tools make suggestions for revising work that you have already generated and may be used with caution and with the understanding that you are, as always, ultimately responsible for the work you generate.
 If you have questions about what constitutes academic misconduct (plagiarism or unauthorized use of tools or assistance), please ask me before submitting your work.

-Draft, full academic integrity policy for my HNRS 190 on generative AI
+Draft of policy for HNRS 190 on generative AI

 This course is about so-called generative AI and aims to build literacy in concepts related to those tools, including understanding the ethical and social implications of this technology and what might be appropriate uses for it.
 It is likely that you will choose to research and analyze generative AI outputs as part of your final project; if you do so, as part of that assignment, you will disclose which tools you have used and explain how you have used them.
 You should keep a complete, accurate record of your prompts and the model's responses; the name and, where available, version numbers of the model (e.g., Chat GPT 4, Midjourney 5.2, NightCafe SDXL 0.9, Bing Chat Creative Mode); and the dates of your interactions (which will, among other things, help us reconstruct versions for those models that don't provide them, like Bing; but will also provide a more nuanced sense of models that are fine-tuned between version releases).
 Keeping detailed records is good practice for any course in which the use of generative AI is approved for any portion of an assignment.